 After your employees obtain their working visa in El Salvador, they must prepare to move to the country.
 If they have pets, they may want to bring the pets along, especially if they’re working for your company long-term.
 Pets can also make the trip to El Salvador if your employees have an international health certificate for the pet approved by a licensed veterinarian, an import permit from the Animal Quarantine Department in San Salvador, and proof of a rabies vaccine.

 Working with a global PEO will save you the money, time, and stress that generally go into a global expansion.
-By using our existing PEO in El Salvador, you can start working in as little as a day or two with employees who have the documentation they need.
-As the Employer of Record, we’ll continue to be responsible for compliance, so you can focus your time on running your company.
+By using our existing PEO in El Salvador, we’ll continue to be responsible for compliance, so you can focus your time on running your company.

-Contact us today for more information about our Global Expansion Platform™.
+Contact us today for more information about our solution.